Pratik180198/Pratik180198/README.md

 # Hi there, I’m Pratik Bambulkar👋
 - 👀 I’m interested in Python, SQL, Data Science
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning Machine Learning and Deep Learning
 - 💞️ I’m looking to collaborate on ML and DL projects.
 - 📫 How to reach me email-id: pratikbambulkar1818@gmail.com